bryanwb/bryanwb.github.io/src/pages/about/about.md

 Hi!
 My name is Bryan Willson Berry and I have a lot of opinions and even more questions.
 This website is my platform to share those opinions and to provoke questions from you, the reader.

-I am a professional software engineer currently living in Bangkok, Thailand with my wife and two children.
-I am American by birth but by a series of accidents have lived the last 17 years in Tel Aviv, Hong Kong, Kathmandu, Rome, and now Bangkok.
+I am a professional software engineer currently living in Asia with my family.
+I am American by birth but by a series of accidents I have now lived all over the world.
+I am fascinated by the nexus of finance and technology.

-I grew up in lovely [Whittier, CA](https://en.wikipedia.org/wiki/Whittier,_California) but left at age 18 to explore the world.
-I sometimes think that leaving was a mistake.
-Whittier is a beautiful and special place.

-I am fascinated by the nexus of finance and technology, particularly the potentially disruptive impact of blockchain technology on our global financial system.

-If you like, you can follow [me on Twitter](https://twitter.com/bryanwb), connect to [me on LinkedIn](https://www.linkedin.com/in/bryanwb), browse [my Github profile](https://github.com/bryanwb), or even [e-mail me](mailto:bryan.berry@gmail.com).

 ## Things I like

 ### Books and lectures

 I consume a lot of books, primarily in audio format.
-I primarily listen to non-fiction.
+I mostly listen to non-fiction.

 #### General